codesy/codesy/docs/deployment.rst

     heroku run python manage.py createsuperuser

 #.
+Set the site domain name: Go to /admin/sites/site/1/change/ and make it
+   match ``codesy-username.herokuapp.com``

+#.
 To enable GitHub sign-ins on your heroku domain, use the following settings
    to `register your own GitHub App`_: